caas-team/GoKubeDownscaler/deployments/chart/README.md

 ### Serviceaccount

-The serviceaccount.yaml file creates a ServiceAccount that will be used by the go-kube-downscaler to interact with kubernetes.
+The serviceaccount.yaml file creates a ServiceAccount that will be used by the go-kube-downscaler to interact with Kubernetes.

 ### Configmap